Sandvik SAF 2205 (Plate and sheet)

-If Sandvik SAF 2205 is exposed to temperatures exceeding 280 °C (540 °F) for prolonged periods, the microstructure changes which results in a reduction in impact strength.
-This effect may alter the behaviour of the material at the operating temperature.
+If Sandvik SAF 2205 is exposed for prolonged periods to temperatures exceeding 280 °C (540 °F), the microstructure changes which results in a reduction in impact strength.
+This effect does not necessarily affect the behaviour of the material at the operating temperature.
+For example, heat exchanger tubes may be used at higher temperatures without any problems.
 Contact Sandvik for advice.
-Testing is performed on separately solution annealed and quenched test piece.

 Density: 7.8 g/cm3, 0.28 lb/in3